josephburgess/nvumi/README.md

 ## Usage

 1. **Open the nvumi scratch buffer:**
-   Run the command `:NVumi` to open a scratch buffer ready for calculations
+   Run the command `:Nvumi` to open a scratch buffer ready for calculations

 2. **Enter Your Calculation:**
    In the scratch buffer, type your natural language expression (e.g., `20 inches in cm`) in insert mode.